Non-insulin drugs for treating type 2 diabetes

 They work by increasing the amount of sugar that the kidneys absorb from the bloodstream and pass out through the urine.
 This helps to lower a person's blood sugar levels.

 A person typically takes an SGLT2 inhibitor once a day.
-Available drugs in this group include:
+Drugs available in this group include:

 - canagliflozin (Invokana)